jleete97/hr/README.md

 ## hr
 HR app - a somewhat generic personal project.
-Its initial function will be tracking employee reviews.
+Its initial function will be tracking employee data.

 General structure: